matthewdeanmartin/c7n_make/README.md

 - Code Custodian can't create resources, but it can tear down a lot of resources.
 - Each policy needs at least two tests, a pass and a fail.
 - Running on real AWS costs money, so tests should be equally happy to run on

+## License

+Some code copy-pasted from the Cloud Custodian project, see source file header.

+Rest of code is Apache license for compatibility.